Vexatos/TinkersGregworks/README.md

 Tinkers' Gregworks
 ==================

-This is an Addon for the Minecraft mods Tinkers' Construct and GregTech. it is entirely made for fun, and nothing else.
+This is an Addon for the Minecraft mods Tinkers' Construct and GregTech.
+It is entirely made for fun, and nothing else.

 ###What does it do?